Layoff Survival Guide

 Connecticut Layoff Survival Guide

 In this unprecedented economy, layoffs are becoming a fact of life.
 No matter how well you have done your job, you may be laid off for economic reasons.
 Of course, it is not illegal to let you go for economic reasons, but there are many other things to consider.
 Here are a few legal issues you should think about if you think you might be laid off or if you are told that you are being laid off:

 If your company has a Severance Pay Plan you might be entitled to severance pay.
-You should get a copy of it, review it and understand it.
+You should get a copy of it, review it, and understand it.
 If there is no such plan, you might still be able to negotiate a severance or separation payment.
 Generally, companies pay these if they have some reason to believe you might sue them and win.
 Of course, they will require that you sign a General Release in return for this pay.
 Always consult an experienced employment attorney before signing.

-4. Commissions: A commissioned sales persons may be entitled to be paid commissions that they earned before the layoff, even though the revenues haven’t yet come in.
+A commissioned salespersons may be entitled to be paid commissions that they earned before the layoff, even though the revenues haven’t yet come in.
 You should get a copy of the commission plan and review it.

-Employees whose compensation includes a bonus or incentive compensation component may be entitled to a pro rata share, even if they were terminated before the end of the year.
+Employees whose compensation includes a bonus or incentive compensation component may be entitled to a pro-rata share, even if they were terminated before the end of the year.

 Generally, while there is nothing illegal about laying off an employee for business reasons, there still are several important legal issues that arise.
-At the Hayber Law Firm, we have been assisting employees with these issues for years.
+At the Hayber, McKenna & Dinsmore, we have been assisting employees with these issues for years.
 Contact us today online or give us a call at (860) 522-8888.GET HELP NOW